 This technique involves coming up with a statement that you can recite to yourself when you feel your thoughts spiraling into negativity.
 An action like this will help you acknowledge that you have the power over your bodily responses and thoughts, and to increase this power over time.

 Positive affirmations can be very beneficial, as outlined in my post on How to Be More Positive.
 As soon as you feel a negative thought coming your way, think positive.
-I know it’s easier said than done, but this positive thought can either be specific to the problem, or something very random to just help you get out of your head.
+I know it’s easier said than done, but this positive thought can either be specific to the problem, or something completely random to just help you get out of your own head.

-Practicing this method on a daily basis can help reshape your thinking, making them a powerful tool no matter what thoughts are running through your head.
+Practicing this method on a daily basis can help reshape your thinking, making it a powerful tool no matter what thoughts are running through your head.
 Be mindful of your positive affirmations and you’ll be on your way replacing the bad with the great.

 Find the Good